Ruleby/ruleby/docs/dsl_docs.md

       # do stuff
     end

 Now let's say you don't want a specific author; you just want one of the authors that is also a fact.
-We can do this by adding an additional pattern to the rule and binding the two pattern together, like this:
+We can do this by adding an additional pattern to the rule and binding the two patterns together, like this:

     rule [Author, :a],
          [Message, :m, where{ (self.author == ??) << :a }] do |vars|